 CN (Common Name) = IHO data producer code integer and alpha code (as part of a colon separated MRN), e.g. urn:mrn:iho:aa00:01810 or urn:mrn:iho:GB00:00540.
 For digitally signed datasets, the CN data producer integer and alpha code elements in the MRN of at least one of the authenticating certificates must match those contained in the dataset and its CATALOG.XML entry.

-For ECDIS, the ST code holding the role determines whether a dataset or supporting resources is unofficial or official.
+For ECDIS, the ST code holding the role determines whether a dataset or supporting resource is non official or official.
 The following codes are supported by the IHO data protection scheme:

 For S-100 datasets or supporting resources the following roles define official data.